justinnoor/pfhowto/README.md

 sudo pfctl -f /etc/pf.conf
 ```

-It never hurts to reboot:
+Reboot the droplet:
 ```command
 sudo reboot
 ```

+The connection will be dropped.
+Give it a few minutes to update.

 ## Conclusion

 We now have a portable base ruleset that can serve as a formidable starting point for all of our new FreeBSD droplets.
 Tuck it way somewhere safe, make copies of it, and think about how you can tailor it to fit your needs.
 Refer to the sample rulesets below as a reference, and more importantly, the [pf.conf(5)](https://www.freebsd.org/cgi/man.cgi?query=pf.conf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) man pages, which are the ultimate source of authority.
-Hopefully this tutorial was useful in getting you up to speed with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), and hopefully it provided a glimpse into the world of Unix networking and the *TCP/IP protocol*.
+Hopefully this tutorial was useful in getting you up to speed with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), and hopefully it gave you a glimpse into the world of Unix networking, and the *TCP/IP protocol*.
 See you in the next one!

 ### Sample ruleset 1 (identical to step 5)
 ```